SebestianSije/documentation/content/developer/tutorials/server_framework_101/05_connect_the_dots.rst

    - Allow users to browse offers in list and form views.

    .. tip::
-      - Rely on the reference documentation for :ref:`action buttons
+      - Refer to the documentation on :ref:`action buttons
         <reference/view_architectures/form/button>` in form views.
       - Find icon codes (`fa-<something>`) in the `Font Awesome v4 catalog
         <https://fontawesome.com/v4/icons/>`_.